Q: What materials do you use? How many layers of sealant? What brushes? etc

 Q: What is Curing and why are you always doing it?

 A: Curing is a chemical reaction that actually changes the properties of certain wet media!
 It’s cool stuff.
 Basically just because something is dry doesn’t mean it’s cured.
 Think about traditional manicures: nails can be touch dry in 20 minutes but need hours to really cure.
-All acrylic based media takes 48 hours to two full weeks to actually cure.
+All acrylic based media takes up to two full weeks to actually cure.
 Compatible acrylic media will bond to itself and each other while curing.
 Done properly, this means everything ultimately becomes one solid layer.
 The same goes for enamels, etc. All of this must of course be applied properly and without introducing any moisture or temp changes at critical moments to get those benefits.
 I’m extremely particular about all of this for my process.
 Not everyone is, and that’s fine.

 Q: Will you teach me to do a faceup?